shinefield/mangoszerocontent/README.md

 * `script`: and the ScriptDev2 database.

-In order to use this database repository, you will have to edit `mysql_info`, and edit in the desired username, hostname, and password.
+In order to use this database repository, you will have to edit `mysql_info`, and edit in the desired user name, host name, and password.

 Once you have the desired database user and rights configured in MySQL, you may use the `mysql_import` script to load the individual data tables into your databases.
-Should your database user have wildcard rights, the script creates the database - if not existent - and then populates them.
+Should your database user have wild-card rights, the script creates the database - if not existent - and then populates them.

 Configuring you realm list